galaxyproject/galaxy-hub/content/ftp-upload/index.md

 ---

 <div class="alert alert-success trim-p" role="alert">
 UPDATE: FTP upload is no longer supported on UseGalaxy.org.
+For more information and to learn about alternative options, please see https://help.galaxyproject.org/t/the-usegalaxy-org-ftp-service-will-be-decommissioned-on-august-12-2022/8318.
 </div>

 # File Upload via FTP